hapax/hapax.github.io/assets/teaching.md

 From the sheltered vantage of our hill, we can mention rigour and explain why the professional climbers need it, but do not ourselves need to gear up.
-Instead, I've tried to show in the preceding examples how visual aids, heuristics, and numerical evidence can be used to orient students in the landscape and protect them from misadventure.
+Instead, as I've tried to show in the preceding examples, visual aids, heuristics, and numerical evidence can be used to orient students in the landscape and protect them from misadventure.